Seem like a long time to wait?

 10. If you expect to open your own business, you can begin your marketing plan now.
 There’s plenty of free information on the web and in your local library that can help you focus.
 Who do you think your clients will be?
 What are three adjectives that describe you as a doula?
 Who would be your ideal client?
 All your materials should focus on attracting this person, but first you need to know who they are.

 12. Is there a unique business name that you like?
 Check to see if it is already taken.
 You can brainstorm now.
 Visit other doula web sites.
 Look at their logos on Google Images.
+I’ll send you a four page packet about choosing a name during the training.

 13. If you are asked to go to a birth, go!
 Be a friend who is supportive and don’t use the word “doula”.
 You might think you know how a doula would act, but you also may not – which can do a lot of damage to your doula community.
 Instead, focus on being encouraging, remind her and her partner/family member they can ask questions, and bring the Birth Partner book with you to look up positions and comfort measures.
 You don’t need to suggest anything, just follow the mom’s lead.